6202.0 - Labour Force, Australia, May 2020 Quality Declaration

 The ABS would like to thank Australians for their continued support in responding to our surveys during such a difficult time, given how critically important this information is.

 QUARTERLY POPULATION REBENCHMARKING

 The ABS has revised the original Labour Force series for the previous 19 months to reflect the latest available preliminary and final estimates of Estimated Resident Population.
 This quarterly process ensures that the Labour Force series promptly reflects any change in population trends and minimises the size of revisions that can occur when the series are rebenchmarked following each Census of Population and Housing.
-It is expected that, on most occasions, the quarterly revisions will not be significant.

 Estimates of changes in the commentary have been calculated using un-rounded estimates, and may be different from, but are more accurate than, movement obtained from the rounded estimates.
 Graphs also depict un-rounded estimates.

 The estimates in this publication are based on a sample survey.
 Published estimates and movements are subject to sampling variability.
 Standard errors give a measure of sampling variability.
 The interval bounded by two standard errors is the 95% confidence interval, which provides a way of looking at the variability inherent in estimates.
 There is a 95% chance that the true value of the estimate lies within that interval.

 MOVEMENTS IN SEASONALLY ADJUSTED SERIES BETWEEN APRIL 2020 AND MAY 2020

 These documents will be presented in a new window.